 I received my PhD (2005) and MA (1999) in Political Science from York University, and my BSc (1998) in Geography and Political Science from the University of Victoria.

-I am willing to supervise graduate students in the field of political ecology, especially those interested in environmental citizenship, environmental justice, water, indigenous peoples, and sustainable local economies.
-I am always especially interested in working with students who have a Latin American dimension to their research.
-Funding possibilities for graduate students, along with opportunities to be involved in my research, vary over time.
+I am willing to supervise graduate students in the field of political ecology, especially those interested in environmental justice, Indigenous Peoples, and environmental conservation.
+Funding possibilities for graduate students, along with opportunities to be involved in my research, vary over time depending on current projects.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã